alwoodm/gemini-ai-chat-widget/README.md

-# Interactive Web AI Widget
+# Gemini AI Chat widget

 An interactive AI chat widget that can be easily integrated with any website.
 The Express.js backend ensures secure storage of API keys and provides a seamless AI chat experience for your website visitors.